 The more it is a habit, the merrier.

-Scheduling something we want to do in the calendar is a trick I love about creating new habits.
-Your calendar will let you know that this is whats scheduled :-).
+Scheduling something we want to do in the calendar, is a trick I love about creating new habits.
 Some studies suggest that you need to repeat 66 times something in order to create a new habit.

 Habits are things we do repeatedly.
 They form our way of living.